Medicare Criteria and MBS Rebates for Eyelid Lift Surgery (Blepharoplasty Rebates)

 Our team of eyelid lift surgeons is amongst the most respected and highly experienced Plastic Surgeons in Australia.
-Our Team includes Dr Rohit Kumar and Dr Richard Sackelariou in Melbourne and Sydney and Dr Patrick Briggs in Melbourne.
+Our Team includes Dr Richard Sackelariou in Melbourne and Sydney and Dr Patrick Briggs in Melbourne.

 Please contact a Patient Care Team at Coco Ruby Plastic Surgery today to book your consultation.

 Book a consultation or arrange a free 15-minute phone chat with our Patient Liaison Manager.

 Send an enquiry form today or phone 1300 264 811 and ask for Michelle.

 - A Referral from your GP or from your specialist is helpful but NOT essential – you can have a consultation without a GP Referral